DK32093/webdev-webpack-restaurant-page/README.md

-# restaurant-page
+# webdev-webpack-restaurant-page

-A restaurant page populated with dummy content to practice working with ESM and Webpack.
+Status: Work in Progress

+A modular JavaScript restaurant page built to practice ES modules, Webpack bundling, and component‑based front‑end structure.
+The page uses placeholder content and serves as a sandbox for experimenting with modern front‑end build workflows.

 live preview: https://dk32093.github.io/restaurant-page/